GenBench/genbench_cbt_2023/README.md

 You can find more details about the GenBench program, the workshop and the task, on our website https://genbench.org/workshop.

 ## How to submit a task to the GenBench CBT
-**NB:** We are currently working on a CLI tool that will automate a lot of the steps in the submssions process, including stub generation, formatting, validation, testing, and model evaluation.
-Once the tool is publicly available, we will update the following instructions.

 ### Overview
 1. **Fork the [genbench/genbench_cbt](https://github.com/GenBench/genbench_cbt) repository** by clicking the "Fork" button on the top right of the page.
 This will create a copy of this repository in your GitHub account.